Five Bonus Benefits of Exercise

 By Jon Mikami, RPh, and Kelly Go, RPh, Molokai Drugs

 You’ve been hearing about the benefits of exercise for a long time: Weight control, chronic disease management, stronger muscles and bones, to name a few.
-But the list of exercise benefits just keeps getting longer.
+But the list of exercise benefits done with the help of indoor trampoline for kids just keeps getting longer.
 If you could package these benefits in a pill, you might have a multi-million dollar product!

 Maybe these less-touted benefits will offer the motivation you need to make exercise a regular part of your daily routine.